Sloan School of Management – MIT - Sloan Fellows

-While the summer term is comprised solely of required foundation courses, the fall and spring terms blend foundation courses with over 100 available electives, ranging from “Advanced Corporate Finance,” to “Law for the Entrepreneur and Manager.”
-The capstones of the program are two study trips taken during the spring term, one to New York and one to Northern California and selected international locations.
+While the summer term is comprised solely of required foundation courses, the fall and spring terms blend foundation courses with over 100 available electives, ranging from “Strategic Leadership Communication,” to “Blockchain and Money.”
+The capstones of the program are two study trips taken during the spring term, one to New York and one to Washington DC and selected international locations.
 The MIT Sloan Fellows curriculum places a heavy emphasis on leadership training and gaining a global business perspective.
 Foundation courses by term are listed below:

 - Applied Economics for Managers

 - Marketing and Strategy

 - Seminar in Leadership I (includes field trip)

 - Introduction to System Dynamics

 There are 103 MIT Sloan Fellows in the 2020-21 class, representing 37 countries.
 On average, Fellows accrued 14 years of work experience before matriculating into the program.
 Nearly 22 percent of the class is female.
 Sixty percent of the class is international.